 Explore the U of T Phish Bowl

-The Phish Bowl features a collection of the most commonly seen reported phishing attempts that target U of T inboxes.
+The Phish Bowl features a collection of the most commonly reported phishing attempts that target U of T inboxes.
 Check back here often to get the most up to date information on phishing trends that may be affecting the university.

 If you have received a suspicious email, report it via the “UofT Report Phishing” feature through Outlook or forward it to report.phishing@utoronto.ca if that is otherwise not available.